What happened on Oct 10, 2025

 On the morning of October 10th (JST), ChatGPT suddenly stopped opening external URLs via open_url.

-No error, no warning—just silence.
 Search-style answers still worked, which is why most users didn’t notice.

 But the ability to open and read a specific page vanished.